Colorectal and other GI cancers:

 Indications for LONSURF:

-Treatment of metastatic colorectal cancer in patients previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF biological therapy, and if RAS wild-type, an anti-EGFR therapy.
+Metastatic colorectal cancer in patients previously treated with fluoropyrimidine-, oxaliplatin- and irinotecan-based chemotherapy, an anti-VEGF biological therapy, and if RAS wild-type, an anti-EGFR therapy.
+Metastatic gastric or gastroesophageal junction adenocarcinoma in patients previously treated with at least 2 prior lines of chemotherapy that included a fluoropyrimidine, a platinum, either a taxane or irinotecan, and if appropriate, HER2/neu-targeted therapy.

-Take within 1 hour after completion of AM & PM meals.
-Initially 35mg/m2 twice daily on Days 1–5 and 8–12 of each 28-day cycle until disease progression or unacceptable toxicity; max 80mg per dose (based on trifluridine component).
+Swallow whole.
+Take with food.
+35mg/m2 twice daily on Days 1–5 and 8–12 of each 28-day cycle until disease progression or unacceptable toxicity; max 80mg per dose (based on trifluridine component).
 Dose modifications: see full labeling.

+Severe myelosuppression.
 Obtain CBC prior to and on Day 15 of each cycle, and as clinically indicated.
 Do not initiate cycle until ANC ≥1,500/mm3 or febrile neutropenia is resolved, platelets ≥75,000/mm3 or Grade 3/4 non-hematological adverse reactions resolved to Grade 0/1.
 Withhold dose if ANC <500/mm3 or febrile neutropenia, platelets <50,000/mm3, or Grade 3/4 non-hematological adverse reactions occur; upon recovery, resume at a reduced dose (see full labeling).
 Moderate or severe hepatic impairment: do not initiate.
-Moderate renal impairment: may require dose modification; severe (CrCl <30mL/min) or ESRD: not studied.
-Elderly.
-Pregnancy.
-Females of reproductive potential must use effective contraception during treatment; males must use condoms during and for ≥3 months after final dose.
-Nursing mothers: not recommended (during treatment and for 1 day after final dose).
+Severe renal impairment (CrCl <30mL/min) or ESRD: not studied.
+Embryo-fetal toxicity.
+Use effective contraception during and for ≥6 months (females) or ≥3 months (males w. female partners) after final dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for 1 day after final dose).

 Antineoplastic thymidine-based nucleoside analog + thymidine phosphorylase inhibitor.